Dooly State Prison: Programs

 All Dooly's prisoners have the right to participate in different kinds of recreational programs offered by the prison, such as bee keeping.
 Some of these programs help improve the inmate's life and their chances after prison.
 Education is an option and inmates can learn to read and write, as well as earn their GED.

 Other individual and group activities are offered, such as counseling for sex offenders, family violence, or substance abuse.
 Dooly also offers re-entry skills and allows their inmates to practice different religion practices.
 Vocational activities such as food service, plumber, and electrical helper are also offered.

 Visitation

 Dooly State Prison allows inmates visitation days on Saturdays, Sundays, and state holidays.
 Visitors must be an immediate family member or another person that the inmate has placed on a visitors list.
 Special visits are allowed if there are special circumstances but must be approved by the warden at least 48 hours in advance.
 Visitors should schedule and confirm an appointment prior to their visit.
-The only personal items permitted during visitation is one car key and of course I.D.
+The only personal items permitted during visitation is one car key and an identity document.
 Dress code for all visitors are long sleeve shirts with no writings or drawings, no gym wear, if sandals are worn there must be straps on the back; basic colors such as white or gray are best.